mahad-xyz/mahadmask/README.md

-# MahadMask Secure FIle tool
+# MahadMask Secure File tool

 A command-line tool for secure file operations using hybrid encryption and digital signatures.